jmkidd/dogmap/README.md

 ## Conceptual overview of pipeline

-Pipeline steps are implemented in (process-illumina.py).
+Pipeline steps are implemented in process-illumina.py.
 This script is designed to run on our [cluster environment](https://arc-ts.umich.edu/greatlakes/configuration/) which features compute cores with local solid state drives.

-All paths are given as examples, and should be modified for your own use.
+All paths are given as examples and should be modified for your own use.

 ### Step 1: read alignment using bwa-mem2